Quantock Motor Services: Service 300

 Route 300, between Lynmouth and Minehead, was for a time branded 'Exmoor Coastal Link'; it appeared in April 2008 in the Daily Telegraph list of the 20 best bus routes in England for over 60s to use free their bus passes.
 In 2010 it featured on a local BBC programme that featured "great South West journeys".

 The regular vehicle for many years was an East Lancashire bodied Scania N94UD open top bus.
 After the 2012 season this was sold and replaced with a single-deck open top Alexander PS bodied Volvo B10M.
 The service ceased operating in September 2014, but returned the following summer using heritage (not necessarily open top) buses.

+Today, the 300 is now run by The Buses of Somerset as the open top 'Exmoor Coaster' service.

 Service 400

 Until 2011 the service 400 'Exmoor Explorer' operated a circular tour from Minehead to Dunster, Timberscombe, Wheddon Cross, Exford and Porlock.
 Operated by heritage open top buses, it only ran on selected days during the summer but was withdrawn after Somerset County Council funding was withdrawn.
 It had been a recommended route in Scenic Britain by Bus.